Prevcarb the solution

 Any biorefinery is a global technological system defined as a combination of physical, chemical and/or biological deconstruction, separation and functionalization technologies aimed at transforming biomass into intermediate or finished commercial products in a sustainable manner: food for humans and animals, chemicals, materials (including fibres) and energy.

 The biorefinery must be apprehended according to a historical vision, built from the terms co-products, by-products and waste (article L541-4-2 of the Environment Code and the framework directive on waste EC 2009/28) .
 In the initial historical logic, a biomass for a product by a process, the by-products are by essence induced, that is to say inseparable from the production cycles of the major commercial product(s).
 After possible modifications, the by-products evolve into co-products for specific uses.
 Consequently, they share with the main product the need to meet characteristic specifications, and each is suitable for being marketed directly for a particular use.
 Thus beet pulp has evolved from a by-product of sucrose to a co-product of beet sugar.
 The economic recovery is based on the product – co-product(s) set and the minimization of waste by identifying the specific uses imagined.

 Prevcarb and research

-LThe LEEBIO™ process is based on the chemical separation of lignocellulosic residues into cellulose, lignin, hemicelluloses and silica.
+Our process is based on the chemical separation of lignocellulosic residues into cellulose, lignin and hemicelluloses.

-This process is non-degrading and only uses formic acid at atmospheric pressure.
+This process is non-degrading and only uses formic acid at low temperature and atmospheric pressure.
 The consequences of this chemical separation are very low energy consumption and high separation efficiency.